rstudio/education.rstudio.com/content/blog/2020-07-17-teaching-the-tidyverse-in-2020-part-3-data-wrangling-and-tidying/index.markdown

 This is the third blog post in the "Teaching the Tidyverse in 2020" series.
-The first post was on [getting started](https://education.rstudio.com/blog/2020/07/teaching-the-tidyverse-in-2020-part-1-getting-started/), the second on [data visualisation](https://education.rstudio.com/blog/2020/07/teaching-the-tidyverse-in-2020-part-2-data-visualisation/), and today our focus is data visualisation.
+The first post was on [getting started](https://education.rstudio.com/blog/2020/07/teaching-the-tidyverse-in-2020-part-1-getting-started/), the second on [data visualisation](https://education.rstudio.com/blog/2020/07/teaching-the-tidyverse-in-2020-part-2-data-visualisation/), and today our focus is data wrangling and tidying.
 In this post, I'll highlight some new(ish) features of [dplyr](https://dplyr.tidyverse.org/) and [tidyr](https://tidyr.tidyverse.org/).
 Over the past year there has been lots of exciting updates to both of these packages and these updates are well documented in the [tidyverse blog](https://www.tidyverse.org/blog/).
-In this post I will focus specifically on updates that apply to introductory data science or statistics curricula.
+My goal here is to highlight updates that apply to introductory data science or statistics curricula.

 Throughout this post we'll be using the tidyverse package, so let's go ahead and load it.